-At the same time, there are rampant skill shortages and lower than average unemployment numbers, which makes it a candidate-driven job market.
-Companies are mindful of this, therefore offering more than just average salaries.
-Smart job seekers should be mindful then of looking for jobs that not only offer great starting pay and the opportunity to be hired on full time, but also companies that are known for offering unique employee benefits and perks.
-For example, many summer jobs offer flexible work schedules, the chance to work outdoors, get free admission to state parks and amusement centers, offer free food and beverages, free movie passes, and more.
-But this is just touching the surface of the many benefits that companies offer to summer staffers.
+Smart job seekers should look for jobs that not only offer great starting pay and the opportunity to eventually be hired full time but also with companies that are known for offering unique employee benefits and perks.
+For example, many summer jobs offer flexible work schedules, the chance to work outdoors, free admission to state parks and amusement centers, free food and beverages, and free movie passes.

-College credits and professional credit units are always good incentives for those still developing their careers.
-An added bonus comes when the job actually pays too.
-Each year, thousands of students take on internships that pay either stipends, bonuses, or hourly wages on top of issuing college credits for learning.
+College credits and professional credit units are always good incentives for those who are still developing their careers.
+An added bonus comes when the job actually pays something, too.
+Thousands of students take on internships that offer either stipends, bonuses, or hourly wages each year, on top of issuing college credits for learning.

-These can range from commuter benefits (reimbursement for transportation or free bus passes), onsite daycare for working parents, free wellness benefits and fitness support, corporate discount programs for regional services, family events, and more.
+Employers offer a number of free and low-cost employee benefits to summer hires.
+These can range from onsite daycare for working parents, free wellness benefits and fitness support, corporate discount programs for regional services, family events, and more.

 Getting the Best Summer Job Offers With Benefits

-The best time to start searching for a summer job with benefits is as soon as possible.
-Create a resume designed for the summer job search, and leverage your skills.
-This is a resume that highlights your best qualities, your career goals, and your achievements.
-If you have had any summer jobs in the past, indicate this in your resume.
+Create a resume designed for your summer job search as early in the year as possible, and leverage your skills.
+Your resume should highlight your best qualities, your career goals, and your achievements.
+If you've held other summer jobs in the past, say so.

-Access summer job opportunities through online job boards and job matching services.
-Many offer the opportunity to pre-screen resumes for content to increase the chances of being reviewed by a recruiting company.
+Access summer job opportunities through online job boards and job-matching services.
+Many pre-screen resumes for content to increase your chances of being reviewed by a recruiting company.

-Keywords such as ‘summer employment’ and ‘summer work’ can aid in this search.
-Connect with community job placement services about new opportunities with area companies.
-Use your social networks to build connections with recruiters.
+Connect with community job placement services about new opportunities with area companies, and use your social networks to build connections with recruiters.

 Negotiating for the Best Summer Employee Benefits

-When applying for summer work, it’s always a good practice to review the company website, particularly the career portal.
-Not only will you see information about current job postings, you will see information about the corporate culture and any benefits that are offered to employees.
-If you don't see this information, shoot an email to the company or pick up the phone and inquire about benefits for summer hires.
+Email to the company or call and inquire about benefits for summer hires if you don't see this information.
 A good point of contact in the human resource or benefits administrative office should be able to shed light on any summer employee benefits or perks offered.